TheCod3rYouTube/PS5NorModifier/README.md

 ![PS5 NOR Modifier](https://raw.githubusercontent.com/thecod3ryoutube/PS5NorModifier/main/Screenshot3.png)

 If you just want to use the software, download the standalone ZIP

-There is now a command line version which can be used instead of the full application.
-Just download the source code or standalone version for UART-CL (this is for UART only, not wokring with NOR files)...

 Some symptoms that your NOR is corrupt or faulty:
 1. No power at all.
 The console draws 8ma of current or 0ma of current when connecting to a bench power supply